chittaranjan24/02_tailwind_props/README.md

 # React + Vite

+# NOTE :- Config tailwind css and some basics of react props

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: